 COVID-19 impact on building material supply chains

-30% of building materials are produced in China, and stone and glass are produced in Italy.
+30% of building materials are produced in China, and stone and glass are made in Italy.
 Both countries were hard hit in the first quarter.
-Throughout the pandemic, construction companies have reported shortages, and home buying has declined around the world.
+Construction companies have reported shortages throughout the pandemic, and home buying has declined worldwide.

 Consumers have become less brand loyal and more focused on procuring building materials.
-Additionally, specific types of materials such as plexiglass and window clings have experienced large increases in demand due to social distancing guidelines.
+Additionally, specific types of materials, such as plexiglass and window clings, have experienced significant increases in demand due to social distancing guidelines.

 CO2 emission cuts in the cement industry

-Cement production contributes to 7%-8% of the world’s carbon dioxide emissions, highlighting the industry’s large carbon footprint.
-Much of this industry’s footprint results from its high fuel requirements, although companies have begun to implement limiting measures.
+Cement production contributes 7%-8% of the world’s carbon dioxide emissions, highlighting the industry’s large carbon footprint.
+This industry’s footprint results from high fuel requirements, although companies have begun implementing limiting measures.
 There will be pressure on the cement industry to reduce its emissions, especially since it is projected to increase significantly over the next three decades.

 The push to curb emissions in the cement industry is strongest in the EU, where almost all companies have set emission reduction targets for 2030.
-The cement industry aims to cut emissions by increasing the use of alternative raw materials and fuels in the cement production process.
+The cement industry aims to cut emissions by increasing alternative raw materials and fuels in cement production.

 U.S. housing prices remain flat

-Additionally, the COVID-19 pandemic has led to reduced construction and purchases of new homes.
+Additionally, the COVID-19 pandemic has reduced construction and new home purchases.
 Despite decreased demand, housing prices did not budge amid the pandemic.
-Millennials have shifted away from buying premium building products towards mid-priced choices.
+As a result, millennials have shifted away from buying premium building products towards mid-priced choices.

 Commercial and infrastructure construction remains healthy.

-States have increased spending on transportation infrastructure, and commercial construction has remained strong, especially in the building of large distribution centers.
+States have increased spending on transportation infrastructure, and commercial construction has remained strong, especially in building large distribution centers.

 State investment in roads and bridges has been good for aggregates, cement, and other heavy material building materials.
-There is high confidence that this trend will continue in 2021 since a lot of this spending comes from specific sources such as bonds, license fees, and tools and not from general tax revenue.
+Moreover, there is high confidence that this trend will continue in 2023 since much of this spending comes from specific sources such as bonds, license fees, and tools, not general tax revenue.

 The impact of tariffs

 Most companies in the building materials industry have adjusted to the effects of tariffs on prices and commodity costs in the past year.
-However, new or increased tariffs in 2021 combined with decreased demand would be harder for the industry to combat.
-In 2019, companies were able to compensate for cost increases with higher sales.
+However, new or increased tariffs in 2023 combined with decreased demand would be more challenging for the industry to combat.

 Another round of tariffs in 2021 could raise prices for building materials to the point where demand is negatively affected.
 However, if no new tariffs are installed, profit margins could expand as companies adjust to price increases.

-Acquisition activity in the construction industry mostly slows.
+Acquisition activity in the construction industry mainly slows.

-Buyers and investors have walked out of acquisition deals, and acquisition activity is expected to remain low for the remainder of 2021.
+Buyers and investors have walked out of acquisition deals, and acquisition activity is expected to remain low for the remainder of 2022.
 Private equity acquisition activity has slowed (with the exceptions of roofing and distribution) as companies are looking to get their balance sheets.
-Increased uncertainty because of the pandemic will result in subdued acquisition activity and more internal investments.
+In addition, increased uncertainty because of the pandemic will result in subdued acquisition activity and more internal investments.